How to Pick the Best Place to Live in Retirement

 It is quite possible that other folks have other criteria for where they would like to live out their twilight years.
 The stereotypical 'tropical island paradise' might not be your idea of heaven on earth.
 Actually, if you want to know the truth, I understand that most warm equatorial havens have populations of reptiles (lizards, snakes, crocodiles?) to contend with.
 I am pretty squeamish around snakes.
 Even potential contact with snakes makes my skin crawl.
 So, I have an alternative heaven-on-earth retirement dream location: Northern Ireland.

 There is no such thing as a perfect place to retire.
-Even though Australia has a very high rating, if you have kids and grandkids in Canada, say, it is a long haul between there and the precious family get-togethers.
+Even though people who travel to Australia often return home with a yen to go live there, it is so far away, what about precious family get-togethers?
 If you're American, Canada might look appealing for retirement, but our notoriously harsh winters are a bit of turn-off if you already live somewhere like Florida.
 The south of Italy has a lot to recommend it-- a great quality of life and even decent medical care-- but its tax system and general bureaucracy are something to consider before selling out to move there.
 Depending if you are a sun-worshipper or a cultural aficianado or just someone who wants to get away and try a different life somewhere, it is very important to do your homework.

 Health Care in Paradise?